julsebeng/notes/git-notes/git-notes.md

     - The `-S <string>` flag finds commits that added or removed occurances of said string and displays only those.
     - The `--decorate` flag will show what commit branches are currently pointing to.
     - A path can be passed to log command as well, which will only show changes made to that specific file or files within that directory.
+    - `git log --no-merges <first-branch> <second-branch>` displays commits that exist on the second branch but not on the first branch.
 ### Undoing Things
 - If you commit files to early, and there are additional changes that you would like to include in your commit, stage those files and use `git commit --amend`.
 The amended commit will replace the previous one.